Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 - Largest function has 19 statements in it, while the median is 4.

 - The most complex function has a cyclomatic complexity value of 9 while the median is 1.

-I manually tested all of the functions using different browsers and devices: all buttons work, maze images load, submit form sends me the email, GitHub profile opens in a new window, navigation works on each level, victory modal pops up in time, move counter is well implemented.
-Besides my test, I asked friends and family to play the game as much as they can, and tell me their opinion to help me how can I improve it.
-The page is responsive, although as I mentioned, users with small devices are advised to switch to landscape mode for better user experience.

 ## Deployment